victorhaggqvist/chrome-tab-menu/README.md

-# chrome-tab-menu
+# Chrome Tab Menu
-So much tabs.
+> So many tabs

-A filterable list of onces open tabs.
-In extenssion format. menu by Ruben Semedo from the Noun Project
+A filterable list of tabs.
+In extension format.

+Can be used kind of like CtrlP as a fuzzy finder.